celrenheit/lion/README.md

 }
 ```

-Try it your self by running the following command from the current directory:
+Try it yourself by running the following command from the current directory:

 ```shell
 $ go run examples/hello/hello.go